NandhakumarE/just-js-prep/coding-questions/polyfill-implementation/README.md

 # Polyfill Implementations
 This repository provides **JavaScript polyfills** for popular methods and functions that might not be supported in older browsers or environments.
 Polyfills act as "shims" or "fills" to bridge the gaps, ensuring that missing features in certain JavaScript engines are still available.
-This helps deliver **consistent and reliable behavior** across different browsers and platforms, providing a smoother experience for users regardless of their environment.
+This helps deliver **consistent and reliable behavior** across different browsers, providing a smoother experience for users regardless of their environment.

 ### Files in this Folder:
 - **[simpleBind.js](https://github.com/NandhakumarE/just-js-prep/blob/main/coding-questions/polyfill-implementation/simpleBind.js)**: Polyfill for `Function.prototype.bind`